This guide explains how to work with employment agencies and where to find job vacancies and recruitment companies in the Netherlands.

 Working with employment agencies

-With so many employment agencies on offer, how do you ensure that a job recruitment agency hires you or finds you the right job?
-It’s important to remember that employment agencies screen candidates on behalf of potential employers, so you need to make an impression when meeting both employment agencies and hiring managers or potential employers.
+With so many employment agencies on offer, how do you ensure that a recruitment agency finds you the right job?
+Employment agencies screen candidates on behalf of potential employers; as a result, you need to make an impression when meeting both employment agencies and hiring managers or potential employers.

 Here are some golden rules on working with employment agencies: